cow-snake/nikke-mg/docs/gamecontent.md

 ![arcadeicon](media/icon/arcadeicon.png)

 Updated mini game menu!
 You can play M.O.G.
-(Memory of Goddess), For the King, Gift Factory and BBQ Master!
-All buttons are interactive.
+(Memory of Goddess), For the King, Gift Factory, BBQ Master, Dessert Rush, In the Mirror and Let's Play Soda!
+All buttons are interactive, they are pretty fun.

 ![arcademenu](media/arcademenu.png)